rmbayer/iaa_2020/session_02/Assignment.md

 ## Assignment #1 - SQL and NoSQL Distrubuted Databases

-Please submit the code and answers to me in a Google Docs, email, or alternative method.
+Please submit the code and answers to me in a Google Doc, email, or an alternative method is also ok.
 I'd prefer for you to answer these questions using [Google BigQuery](https://console.cloud.google.com/bigquery).
 If that doesn't work, then you can use SparkSQL within [Google Colab Notebooks](https://colab.sandbox.google.com).
 If for some reason you prefer another method, you may use a different approach but please specify as part of your respone.

 Use the Austin Bikesharing data to answer the following questions.
 There are two ways to access the data: